Why you should make a will

 How to start making a will

-If your family is quite small and you want to leave everything to them, making your will is quite easy.
+If your family is small and you want to leave everything to them, making your will is fairly straightforward.

 If your situation is more complicated – for example, if you have a second family or you want to leave money and gifts to lots of people – you’ll need to plan more carefully.
 Either way, don’t put it off – make sure that what you leave behind passes to the people you intended.